Just like divorce, annulment is a way to legally finish a marriage.

 As these situations are often emotionally sensitive and difficult for people, it is important that they are handled properly.
 Good legal advice from an experienced family law solicitor will help to guide you through the process, making sure you know your options and that you informed about what is going on at every step of the way.

-How long does annulment take?
+How long does annulment of marriage take?

 The length of time an annulment takes will depend on your particular case.
 You might find that it takes longer than average if your spouse objects to the annulment.
 On average, the process can normally be expected to take between 6 and 8 months as long as the case is not contested.